josuneha/AzureBigData-analytics/Hands-on lab/HOL unguided - Big data and visualization.md

 _Exit criteria_:

-- Your BatchScore notebook is completed with no errors
+- Your BatchScore notebook is completed with no errors.

 ### Task 3: Trigger workflow